TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 ---------------

 **<a name="groupadmbide">ADMB-IDE</a>**

 _Arni, Chris Grandin and Johnoel_

 Arni provided the [dependancy list](https://raw.githubusercontent.com/admb-project/admb/master/contrib/ide/make.txt).
-Started automating the ide build step into the buildbot.
+Started configuring the ide build procedure into the automated builds ([buildbot](http://buildbot.admb-project.org/)).

 **<a name="groupcontributecode"/>Protocol for contributing code</a>**